Home » Diabetes » Diabetes Recipes » Desserts » Soft-Baked Keto Chocolate Chip Cookies (The Ultimate One-Bowl Treat)

 Description

-These tender, American-style cookies offer the classic comfort of a bakery favorite without the sugar crash, making them a lighter option that may support balanced energy levels.
-Enhanced with a hint of cinnamon and swapping oil for butter, this simple one-bowl recipe delivers a satisfying texture that fits perfectly into a diabetes-friendly lifestyle.
+These tender, American-style cookies offer the classic comfort of a bakery favorite without the added sugar, making them a lighter option that fits perfectly into a low-carb lifestyle.
+Enhanced with a hint of cinnamon and swapping oil for butter, this simple one-bowl recipe delivers a satisfying texture.

 Ingredients